Jump to navigation links Jump to main content Jump to footer links

 Head to Rent-A-Center for Great Deals on the Best TVs

-Now that you have a clearer picture of the differences between QLED, OLED, and UHD displays, you probably know which type is right for you!
-Bring home the TV you want with a no-credit-check lease, free delivery, and a flexible payment plan from Rent-A-Center.
+Now that you have a clearer picture of the differences between QLED, OLED, and UHD displays, you probably know which type is right for you.
+Bring home the TV you want, all without using credit!
+You’ll also enjoy the benefits of free delivery and flexible payment options that are right for you!

 And with our Worry-Free Guarantee, there’s no need to compromise on your first-choice TV.
-Shop online or visit your local Rent-A-Center and upgrade your TV-shopping experience today.
+Shop online, or visit your local Rent-A-Center to upgrade your TV shopping experience today.

 About Us